CFT's Asset- Based Framing Workshop

 Asset-framing is a mental model that fundamentally supports equity by encouraging us to define people by their aspirations and contributions before noting their challenges.
 It helps our audiences see that there are unfair systems at work, robbing people of earnings, assets, opportunities, and dignity.
 Asset framing also offers forward-thinking leaders a reliable way to increase engagement, support, and investment for their enterprises across race, gender, and economic classes.
 It’s an award-winning cognitive frame that engenders understanding, confidence and inspires constructive action.

-Trabian Shorters will lead us through this three-part workshop that will include:
+Trabian Shorters led this three-part workshop including:

 A Game-Changing Discovery: What Nobel Laureate Daniel Kahneman has learned about how human cognition works and why it is impossible for us to make decisions that aren’t primed by our most familiar narratives.